AdrianKoshka/javalang/README.md

  - mac
  - windows

-The architecture's are any architecture Adoptium supports for the particular OS.
+The architectures supported are any Adoptium supports for the particular OS.

 ## Usage